nutsdb/nutsdb/README.md

 #### about transactions

-After the version v0.2.0, NutsDB supports ACID.
+From the version v0.3.0, NutsDB supports ACID.

 ### Contact